BLU Race Logistics Bible

 Pathfinder Ranch really is a super cool place to hangout.
 Runners love arriving early and exploring the ranch.
 You can check out all the animals, spend time canoeing around the lake, enjoy the archery range and hike around the ranch and surrounding mountains.

-- Portable Hot Tub: We will again be setting up our portable hot tub next to the aid station tent.
+We will again be setting up our portable hot tub next to the aid station tent.
 The hot tub is primarily meant for runners to use throughout the race and will be open at various times.
+However, guests and crew are welcome to soak.
+It’s always enjoyable to soak in the tub and squirt runners as they go by with our super soaker squirt guns.
 If you are running and want to use the tub, simply ask and we will uncover it for you.
 There will be a small portable outdoor shower next to the hot tub.
 All runners must rise off before enjoying a mid-race, or post race, soak.
 Sorry, but for liability reasons, you must be 18 years of age to use the hot tub and you can only use the hot tub.
-Guests of runners are welcome to use the hot tub.
+Again, guests of runners are welcome to use the hot tub.
 Obviously, runners get “first dibs”.

-- Note about Canoeing and Archery: Runners, along with their guests, are welcome to canoe and use the archery range.
+Note about Canoeing and Archery: Runners, along with their guests, are welcome to canoe and use the archery range.
 A Pathfinder Ranch employee will man the canoe lake and archery range and will require each person who canoes and participates in archery to sign a quick release (parents must sign kids’ releases).
 Our younger kids, who generally don’t like hanging-out at races, really look forward to coming out to the Ranch each year.
 It’s awesome watching the kids put down the video games and play in the dirt!
+BTW, to make life easier for everyone, we’ll ask folks to simply sign these activity releases when arriving at the Ranch and checking-in.

 Pacing is only allowed from dusk to dawn.
-While you can have multiple pacers on your crew, you can only have one running with you at a time and there is no bike pacing.
-However, since the number of runners dwindles on the course at night, you can have 2 pacers from 9 PM – 6:00 AM.
+While you can have multiple pacers on your crew, you can only have two running with you at a time and there is no bike pacing.
+Historically, we’ve only allowed one pacer at a time, but since it’s such a boutique race and there’s plenty of room on the course, we’re now allowing 2 pacers at a time.
 During the daylight hours, we ask that only runners be on the course.
-While the rule is no pacing during daylight hours, the race directors, under certain circumstances, might allow a runner to have a pacer during daylight hours. for safety reasons.
-For example, if we believe a runner is in distress (and not just the normal tired and feeling really sore type of ultra running distress every runner experiences), we might request a pacer accompany the runner on a lap out of an abundance of caution.
+While the rule is no pacing during daylight hours, the race directors, under certain circumstances, might allow a runner to have a pacer during daylight hours for safety reasons.
+For example, if we believe a runner is in distress (and not just the normal tired and feeling really sore type of ultra running distress every runner experience during an ultra), we might request a pacer accompany the runner on a lap out of an abundance of caution.
 There is no prize money, or USATF tiles on the line during this race, so we will in fact allow a daytime pacer if the situation warrants one.
 Permission must be granted by one of the race directors (Ken, Stephanie or Lee).
 Please don’t be afraid to ask!
 Lastly, if you are age 60 or older, you may have a pacer at anytime during your race after the first 8 hours of your race.

 Safety Removal from the Race